Double fatal crash: red-light running bus driver Ngatokoitu Tapora given community work

 Tapora continued to drive down the road for a short distance, he said.

-This case goes "beyond a moment of inattention" given that Tapora continued to drive, he said.
+It went "beyond a moment of inattention" given that Tapora continued to drive, he said.

 Both men died at the scene.

-Tapora's lawyer Karl Trotter said on the spectrum of careless driving this matter "squarely sits" at the end of "momentary inattention".
+Tapora's lawyer, Karl Trotter, said on the spectrum of careless driving this matter "squarely sits" at the end of "momentary inattention".

 "She failed to see the red light, the red arrow."